 - Distributed tracing support.

-The observability plugin packages that Google provides for the gRPC languages Java and Go include, by default, integration with Monitoring, Logging, and Trace.
-Without any configuration, the plugin retrieves metadata about your project and deployment, and configures the default quantities of tracing, metrics, and logging data generation.
+The observability plugin packages for each gRPC language (C++, Go, and Java) are integrated with Google Cloud's operations suite by default.
+With minimal configuration, the plugin retrieves metadata about your project and deployment, and configures the default quantities of tracing, metrics, and logging data generation.

 Inspect RPC transport-level events

-The lifecycle of an RPC can contain metadata events, including headers and trailers; message events; and status events, including OK status and error status.
+The lifecycle of a remote procedure call (RPC) can contain metadata events, including headers and trailers; message events; and status events, including OK status and error status, and finishing events.
 When you use Microservices observability, you can inspect the details for each type of event.
 You can inspect serialized message length, authority, client/server addresses, and whether the client or the server canceled the RPC.